Blockbuster snowstorm to strike New York, Philadelphia

 The storm is even expected to spread snow into northern New England, benefiting ski areas in Vermont, New Hampshire and Maine.

-Conditions will improve Wednesday before milder weather builds in late week.
+Conditions will improve Wednesday before milder weather late in the week.